 - 1/4 teaspoon ground cinnamon

 - 6 Tablespoons (86g) unsalted butter, cold and cubed

 - 2/3 cup (65g) old-fashioned rolled oats (or quick oats)*

-- optional: 1/2 cup (55g) sliced almonds
+- optional: 1/3 cup (35g) sliced almonds

 - Bake for 40-45 minutes until the topping is golden brown and the strawberry juices are bubbling around the edges.
-Remove from the oven, place on a wire rack, and allow to cool slightly before serving.
-Serve warm, room temperature, or cold.
-Cover leftovers and store in the refrigerator for up to 5 days.
+Remove from the oven, place on a wire rack, and cool for 5 minutes before serving.
+Tastes excellent with a scoop of vanilla ice cream on top.